openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Partly
+    todo: Adapt recent spec changes in "Function or Method Selection" section to the es2panda implementation

 A *function call expression* is used to call a function (see :ref:`Function Types`) or a lambda expression (see :ref:`Lambda Expressions`):